-As 2012 begins, students across Australia confront a worsening social crisis, attacks on their right to an education and the rising danger of war.
-Amid the deepening breakdown of the global capitalist economy, every region of the world is becoming a potential flashpoint as rival powers battle over control of key markets and resources.
+As 2012 begins, students everywhere confront a worsening social crisis, attacks on their right to an education and the rising danger of war.
+Amid the breakdown of the global capitalist economy, every region of the world is becoming a potential flashpoint as rival powers battle over control of key markets and resources.

 Using similar methods that they used to launch the war on Libya, the US and its allies are now plotting a no less murderous regime-change operation in Syria.
-Calls for a “no fly zone” have nothing to do with “humanitarian” concerns for the Syrian people.
-Instead, just as in Libya, the aim is to install a compliant government that will unconditionally serve their interests—against the interests of their rivals China and Russia—and provide a base of reaction to suppress the growing unrest among the workers and oppressed masses of the Middle East.
+The aim is to install a compliant government that will unconditionally serve their interests—against their rivals China and Russia—and provide a base of reaction to suppress the growing unrest among the workers and oppressed masses of the Middle East.

-The Gillard Labor government has fully aligned Australia with the war preparations of the United States against China.
+In Australia, the Labor government has fully aligned itself with the war preparations of the United States against China.
 Without any public discussion, Prime Minister Julia Gillard has opened up northern Australia as a base of operations for the US military and volunteered the Australian military to participate in provocative naval actions in the Indian Ocean that openly target China.
+Washington played a central role in the anti-democratic political coup that ousted Kevin Rudd in 2010 because of his hesitation at fully supporting an aggressive US stance against China.

-Conditions facing students in the US and Britain give a glimpse of the future for Australia.
+Conditions facing students in the US and Britain give a glimpse of the future for New Zealand.
 In the US, state after state has announced spending cuts of upwards of 20 percent to education, resulting in massive hikes in tuition fees.
-For students in Britain, fees have been tripled.
-When term began last year, over 200,000 students were denied places.
+In Britain, fees have been tripled, while last year over 200,000 students were denied places.

 Youth endure the worst conditions.
-Unemployment for young people is currently five times the official national average, while more than 50 percent of young workers and working students can only find poorly paid and insecure casual jobs.
+The number of 15- to 24-year-olds who are not in work, training or education stands at 83,000.
+Most young workers and working students can only find poorly paid and insecure casual jobs.

-What these movements have also demonstrated, however, is that the working class faces a crisis of political perspective.
+What these movements have demonstrated, however, is a crisis of political perspective.
 Even though Mubarak was ousted in Egypt, the military regime remains intact, along with gross inequality.
-Governments across Europe are destroying the jobs and social conditions of the working class.
+Governments across Europe abetted by the unions and pseudo “left” organisations are destroying the jobs and social conditions of the working class.
 The Occupy movement has been largely dissipated, despite widespread sympathy and support.

-This means students must turn to the working class, the only global social force capable of carrying through a progressive solution to the twin catastrophes of mass unemployment and war.
+Students must turn to the international working class, the only global social force capable of carrying through a progressive solution to the twin catastrophes of mass unemployment and war.

-The first step is a resolute break with the Labor Party and the Greens, and all the pseudo-left organisations, such as Socialist Alliance and Socialist Alternative, that seek to tie students to them.
-Students must reject the bankrupt slogan of “no-politics”, which was used to keep the Occupy movement confined to protest appeals to the very governments and trade unions that serve as instruments of corporate and finance capital.
+The first step is a resolute break with the Labour Party and the Greens, the unions and the pseudo-left organisations, such as the Mana Party and Workers Party.
+Students must reject the bankrupt slogan of “no politics”, which was used to keep the Occupy movement confined to protest appeals to the very governments that serve as instruments of corporate and finance capital.

 The ISSE is the youth movement of the International Committee of the Fourth International, the world Trotskyist movement.
 We fight on campuses in Australia, New Zealand and around the world to promote the intellectual traditions of classical Marxism associated with the names of Karl Marx, Vladimir Lenin, Rosa Luxemburg and Leon Trotsky.